websyspro/jwt/README.md

-# watch
+# JWT
-File watcher for PHP projects using PowerShell

-{
-  "watch": "powershell -ExecutionPolicy Bypass -File ./vendor/websyspro/watch/src/watch.ps1" }
+JWT generator and validator for php